Gozzo18/FoCG_Final/readme.md

  - to pass from original to gaussian values we transform each texel through the CDF of the input histogram to produce a uniform distribution and then we compute the inverse CDF of it;
  - to pass from gaussian to original values we invert the previous computation.

-Therefore the informations that we want to store inside the Texture struct (defined inside *yocto_pathrace.h*) are the mappings between transformed values, one per channel, and the gaussianized image (that we call *LUT*).
-The formers are stored as map structures, the key of each map is the gaussianized color of the texture in range [0,255] while the value memorizes the original value.
+Therefore the informations that we want to store inside the Texture struct (defined inside *yocto_extension.h*) are the mappings between transformed values, one per channel, and the gaussianized image (that we will call *LUT*).
+The formers are stored as map structures, the key of each map is the gaussianized color of the texture in range [0,255] while the value is the original texel value.
-The full algorithm starts at line 2147 (*yocto_pathtrace.cpp*) and it is implemented as follows:
+The full algorithm starts at line 21 (*yocto_extension.cpp*) and it is implemented as follows:

 - Check whether the image colors are represented in a floating point or a byte representation.
 In the latter case convert each byte to the correspondent float.
 Use these temporary values to initialize the attribute *LUT* of the Texture struct.

 - Flatten the image passing from an *image<vec3f>* representation to a simple one dimensional array.

-- Loop over each element of the array, normalize the value in the range [0, 255] so as to use the value as an index for the corresponding *histogram_X* ( with X = {R,G,B} ) array and update the number of occurences for that index.
+- For each element of the array, normalize the value in the range [0, 255] so as to use the value as an index for the corresponding *histogram_X* ( with X = {R,G,B} ) array and update the number of occurences for that index.

 - Loop over the elements in *histogram_X* and update the value of each element *i* as the sum of the current with the previous one *i-1*.